 Life is Easier

 Routine and structure will make your child’s life easier and provide the tools needed to cope.
 Tidying their rooms will ensure that they find their belongings when they need them.
-Doing their homework will ensure that they never fall behind with their school work and suddenly find themselves unable to keep up with the class which is both stressful and bad for their self-esteem.
+Doing their homework will ensure that they never fall behind with their schoolwork and suddenly find themselves unable to keep up with the class which is both stressful and bad for their self-esteem.

-Kids learn how to perform basic tasks such as making their bed, packing their school bag, putting their dirty clothes in the wash.
+Kids learn how to perform basic tasks such as making their bed, packing their school bags, putting their dirty clothes in the wash.
 This will enable them to become independent human beings and take care of their own basic needs.
-Later on in life, when they step out of the secure home that you have provided for them, they will not suddenly have to learn basic skills that should come naturally to young adults.
+Later on in life, when they step out of the secure home that you have provided for them, they will not suddenly have to learn necessary skills that should come naturally to young adults.